 The Northumberland coast is wonderfully beautiful and hugely underestimated, in my experience, by the general public.
 While the Lake District, breathtaking as it is, remains consistently nose to tail on its most popular walking routes, the expanses of sand, dunes and sea in Northumberland seem always to remain underpopulated.
-With a YoaF baby on the way, we were after a relaxing weekend break before the chaos began, so we looked up a cottage in Alnwick, booked some restaurants and headed North.
+With a YoaF baby on the way, we were after a relaxing weekend break before thea chaos began, so we looked up a cottage in Alnwick, booked some restaurants and headed North for a trip to Northumberland.
 Here’s a selection of the best food!

 Riley’s Fish Shack